-Laura Branigan studied at the Academy of Dramatic Arts in Manhattan during the mid 1970s.
+Laura Branigan studied at the American Academy of Dramatic Arts in Manhattan between 1970-1972.

-Branigan's recording career began in the mid 70s with a group called Meadows, resulting in the forgotten release "The Friend Ship", but her solo career took off when Ahmet Ertegun and Doug Morris signed her to Atlantic Records in 1980, after she had toured with Leonard Cohen as backing singer for his "Death Of A Ladies Man" world tour.
+Branigan's recording career began in 1972 with a group called Meadows, resulting in the forgotten release "The Friend Ship", but her solo career took off when Ahmet Ertegun and Doug Morris signed her to Atlantic Records in 1979.
+Laura Branigan toured with Leonard Cohen as backing singer for his 1st European tour.
 Her first LP for Atlantic, "Silver Dreams", remains unreleased due to a Contract Lawsuit with her management at the time, although a promo track Looking Out For Number One became a small club hit.